hupe13/album-medialib-github/readme.md

-# Photonic Album from Media Library Github
+# Display photos selected by path from the Media Library with Photonic

 Contributors: hupe13
 Tags: photonic, media library